 And once the parents exit the scene, one young trainee will be put on the job.
-He will immediately use one of his Girl IDs and send a friend request to Prashant.Sax.
-Being already deprived of Friend Invites from girls, the poor Prashant will will immediately accept it and fall into the trap.
+He will immediately use one of his ‘Girl’ IDs and send a friend request to Prashant.Sax.
+Being already deprived of friend invites from girls, poor Prashant will immediately accept it and fall into the trap.

-The young trainee will then go thro’ Prashant Saxena’s life history on Facebook and find out that he has changed his relationship status with different girls at least 3 times in the last four years.
-Based on the status updates and the comments, the young Trainee will also form a report on the kind of relationships Prashant Saxena has had with these three girls.
+The young trainee will then go through Prashant Saxena’s life history on Facebook and find out that he has changed his relationship status with different girls at least 3 times in the last four years.
+Based on the status updates and comments, the young trainee will also form a report on the kind of relationships Prashant Saxena has had with these three girls.

 With the report in hand, he will go to his reporting manager to discuss the future action plan.

 “Sir, Prashant Saxena has had three girl friends in the last four years.
 And they were all very intense relationships.
 Here is the report.”